anoshenko/rui/README.md

 	}

 	func main() {
-		app := rui.NewApplication("Hello world", "icon.svg", createHelloWorldSession)
-		app.Start("localhost:8000")
+		rui.StartApp("localhost:8000", createHelloWorldSession, rui.AppParams{
+			Title:      "Hello world",
+			Icon:       "icon.svg",
+		})
 	}

-In the main function, a rui application is created and the main loop is started.
+In the main function, the StartApp function is called.
+It creates a rui app and runs its main loop.
-When creating an application, 3 parameters are set: the name of the application, the name of the icon, and the createHelloWorldSession function.
+The StartApp function has 3 parameters:
+1) IP address where the application will be available (in our example it is "localhost:8000")
-The createHelloWorldSession function creates a structure that implements the SessionContent interface:
+2) The function creates a structure that implements the SessionContent interface
+3) Additional optional parameters (in our example, this is the title and the icon file name)

+The SessionContent interface is declared as:

 	type SessionContent interface {
 		CreateRootView(session rui.Session) rui.View